1200 King County

 21.

-A MOTION confirming the executive's appointment of Aaron Garcia, who resides in council district
+A MOTION confirming the executive's appointment of Aaron Garcia, who resides in council district eight,

-eight, to the King County Communities of Opportunity-Best Starts for Kids levy advisory board, as a
+to the King County Communities of Opportunity-Best Starts for Kids levy advisory board, as a

-community member who reflects demographic characteristics of the communities that qualify for
+community member who reflects demographic characteristics of the communities that qualify for funding

-organizers or activists in those communities or who live in.
+activists in those communities or who live in.

 Sponsors: